brendenwest/csc110/readme.rst

 **Required Materials**

-Readings will draw from http://www.tutorialspoint.com/python/ and "Python Programming: an Introduction to Computer Science" by John Zelle.
-Franklin, Beedle & Associates Inc. 3rd edition.
-The Zelle book is optional, but an excellent reference with exercises and chapter summaries.
+Readings will draw from http://www.tutorialspoint.com/python/ and http://greenteapress.com/wp/think-python-2e/.
+A hardcopy of Think Python is optional, but an excellent reference with exercises and chapter summaries.

 Students will also need the following:

 * A computer with Python 3.6 or later installed
 * A modern, syntax-highlighting text editor such as Sublime Text, Brackets, Komodo Edit, Atom

-Note - Students can use a free online Python coding environment such as https://c9.io/ or https://www.pythonanywhere.com/ rather than configure their own computer.
+Note - Students can use a free online Python coding environment such as https://aws.amazon.com/cloud9/ or https://www.pythonanywhere.com/ rather than configure their own computer.

 **Class Structure and Topics**

 Each week, we'll cover a different topic, building on the previous week's work.
-In general, we will cover new material in Monday lectures, and Wednesday labs will focus on practicing what you’ve learned.
+In general, we will cover new material in Tuesday lectures and use Wednesday labs to practice what you’ve learned.
 We will cover the following topics, although the order and precise list is subject to revision:

 1. Computer Science, Programming, Setting up Python
 #.
 Basics of Python programs